SeleniumHQ/selenium/README.md

 The order of building modules is determined by the build system.
 If you want to build an individual module
-(assuming all dependent modules have previously been built) try something like:
+(assuming all dependent modules have previously been built), try something like:

 ```sh